About Chitwan National Park

 Elephant treks in Chitwan are offered by all lodges and tour agencies.
 They generally last between 1 and 1.5 hours.
 Elephant jungle tours usually have three times.
 Early morning, mid morning and late afternoon.
 Elephant tours cost between 1800 and 2500+ rupees.
 These tours are run by people who either own or hire out their elephants.

-There is a government elephant tour available which costs 2500 rupees.
-This tour takes place in a separate part of the jungle and and additional fees go to fund the upkeep of the National Park and local communities Elephants are also only taken out twice a day.
-Government elephants are becoming harder to hire out and it's easier to find them at the NTNC office.
+Government Elephant Safari costs: There is a government elephant tour available which costs 2500 rupees however since 2016 it is has become very hard to arrange.
+This tour takes place in a separate part of the jungle and an additional fees go to fund the upkeep of the National Park and local communities Elephants are also only taken out twice a day.
+Government elephants are becoming harder to hire out from their official office.
+It's easier to find them at the NTNC office.
+Though most are now used for park patrols by rangers.

-There are separate fees for Nepalese, SAARC and foreigners from the Government center.
-Generally speaking the fee for an elephant jungle trek is: Nepalese 200, SAARC 1000, foreigner 2500.
-(Foreigner is generally "western").
+There are separate fees for Nepali, SAARC and foreigners from the Government center.
+Generally speaking the fee for an elephant jungle trek is: Nepali 200, SAARC 1000, foreigner 2500.

 What you can expect to see?
 Elephant riding is probably your best way to see Rhinos in Chitwan.
 Early morning or late afternoon are the ideal times.
 There are many birds on show along with game.